George5562/Switchboard/docs/mcp-protocol-lessons.md

 }
 ```

-**Lesson:** Always design for protocol flexibility when proxying arbitrary MCPs.
+**Lesson:** Design for protocol flexibility in responses, but stick to newline-delimited for requests to maximize compatibility.

 ---